tutorbookapp/tutorbook/README.md

 intercepted by Tutorbook and added to the in-app communications timeline before being relayed to their intended recipients.

-## Integrations and Data Flow
+## Design Specifications

-Summarized here are descriptions of common data flow patterns and integration use cases.
+Summarized here are descriptions of common data flow patterns and design specs.
+These are some of the front-end design guidelines that TB follows in order to maintain consistency and display predictable behavior.

-### Zoom
+### Zoom Integration

 TB ([Tutorbook](https://tutorbook.app)) creates new recurring Zoom meetings for every [match](#match).
 To do so, TB stores Zoom OAuth refresh tokens and account